-More than 1 million people in the U.S. are living with Parkinson’s disease.
-Parkinson’s is a movement disorder that can cause tremors, slower movement, stiffness and balance problems.
-Other common non-movement symptoms include depression or anxiety, memory problems and constipation.
+There are more than 1 million people in the U.S. with Parkinson’s disease, a movement disorder that can cause tremors, slowed movement, stiffness, and balance issues.
+Other common non-movement symptoms include: Depression, anxiety, memory problems, and constipation.

 Although each person’s experience with Parkinson’s is unique, researchers are discovering patterns that are common throughout many people’s journeys with the disorder.
 One such connection is the link between Parkinson’s disease and hearing loss, especially in older adults.

-The findings showed an increased association between hearing loss and development of Parkinson’s, even after accounting for other related factors.
+The findings—discovered in a set of more than 7 million veterans—reflected an increased association between hearing loss and the development of Parkinson’s, even after accounting for other related factors.
 However, they also discovered that early evaluation and treatment of hearing loss with hearing aids reduced the risk.

-Schedule a comprehensive hearing evaluation with one of our doctoral-level audiologists.
+Schedule a comprehensive hearing evaluation with one of our doctoral-level audiologists today!

-If you or a loved one already has a diagnosis of (or risk factors for) Parkinson’s disease, here are some ways your audiologist can help.
+If you or a loved one already has a diagnosis of (or risk factors for) Parkinson’s disease, here are some ways an audiologist can help.

 Your audiologist will talk with you about the specific concerns you have related to your hearing, balance and auditory processing and comprehension.
 By getting a clearer picture of how these issues are affecting your day-to-day life, your audiologist can recommend the best course of treatment for you.